Opuntia azurea, Purple Pricklypear

 Powell and Weedin described five varieties of O. azurea.

-We include a sixth possible variety of this prickly pear that is undescribed.
-We provisionally refer to it as O. azurea casteretti.
-Perhaps O. azurea casteretii it is only a white-spined version of O. azurea diplopurpurea.
-Powell and Weedin considered these white-spined plants to be variants of O. macrocentra and nothing more.
+We recognize a sixth possible variety of Opuntia azurea that remains undescribed and provisionally designate it as O. azurea var. casteretti.
+This variant is characterized primarily by white spines and may represent merely a white-spined form of O. azurea var. diplopurpurea.
+Powell and Weedin (date) previously considered such white-spined plants to be variants of O. macrocentra, without taxonomic distinction.

 Other Notes

-The Flora of North America Oline does not recognize this taxon.
+The Flora of North America Online does not recognize this taxon.

 O. azurea is cold-hardy and attractive in any collection.